digital-analytics-program/gov-wide-code/README.md

 * [Code Capabilities Summary](https://www.digitalgov.gov/files/2014/05/DAP_v3.1_CodeSummary_Aug2016-1-1.pdf)
 * [Version 3.1 Release Notes](https://www.digitalgov.gov/files/2014/05/DAP_v3.1_ReleaseNotes_Aug2016-1.pdf)

+#### Known implementation issues

+*Issue:* The Federated code is designed to work on all government sites whether they already have inline site specific GA trackers or not.
+There is only one scenario that is not fully supported by the Federated code, which is when a Universal Analytics tracking code (that is using a custom/non-default tracking object) is added right after the Federated code.
+In this specific scenario the Federated code will fail in reporting the first page hit and will be able to track normally all the consecutive hits.

+Supported Scenarios:
+* UA Site Specific before the Federated code (Default Tracking Object)
+* UA Site Specific after the Federated code (Default Tracking Object)
+* UA Site Specific before the Federated code (Custom Tracking Object)
+* Classic GA Site Specific before the Federated code
+* Classic GA Site Specific after the Federated code

+*Issue:* The Federated tracking code doesn’t fully support the older versions of Microsoft Internet Explorer.
+While the Federated tracking code works with all known browsers, some features (e.g. the YouTube tracker) may not work properly on IE 8 and earlier versions because of YouTube API limitations

 #### Transport security

 The centrally hosted DAP JS is **only available over HTTPS**.
 Plain HTTP requests will not be successfully redirected, and data collection will not function.
 Agencies should use only `https://` URLs, not protocol-relative URLs.